kevin-sherman-95/Cellar/SETUP_INSTRUCTIONS.md

 ## ✅ What I've Already Set Up For You:
 - ✅ Complete project structure
 - ✅ All code files and components
-- ✅ Environment configuration (.env.local)
-- ✅ Database schema ready to use
+- ✅ Database schema configured for PostgreSQL
 - ✅ Beautiful wine-cellar inspired design

+## 📝 Note:
+You'll need to create a `.env.local` file with your `DATABASE_URL` from Neon before running the app.

 ## 🎯 What You'll See:
 - Elegant homepage with wine discovery